pavelvasev/qml_movie_maker/README.md

 recorderWindow.postMessage( {cmd:"reset"},"*");
 ```

-## append
+### append
 Append image to session.
 An image should be specified in `args` key which should be an array.
-Image may be an url, data url, or blob.
+Image may be an url, data url, and probably blob.
+Also it may be an array of such things.

 Example:
 ```